By Mike Loughrin, CEO of Transformance Advisors

 Laggards

-The laggards find one or two techniques from the lean tool box which seem easy and they overuse these techniques in an attempt to cut costs in a chaotic manner.
-Not following the systematic approach built into each lean tool will often result in an unsatisfactory outcome.
+The laggards find one or two techniques from the Lean tool box which seem easy and they overuse these techniques in an attempt to cut costs in a chaotic manner.
+Not following the systematic approach built into each Lean tool will often result in an unsatisfactory outcome.
+It is often a lack of project management expertise which holds the laggards back.
+One executive reported they had given up on Lean Projects because of failure after failure to achieve success.

 Leaders